vinsan/pcpc/README.md

-# PCPC
-Parallel and Concurrent Programming on the Cloud Università degli Studi di Salerno
+# Parallel and Concurrent Programming and on the Cloud
+## Master Degree Course of prof. Vittorio Scarano
+### Università degli Studi di Salerno
 --------------------------------------------------------------------------------------------------
 ### HOMEWORKS LIST